Malbryn/MalFramework/mission_framework/core/hostage/README.md

 # Hostage
 ## Description:
-_This module adds support for hostage rescue tasks/missions._
+_This module adds support for hostage rescue tasks/missions.
+It can also be used in missions where the objective is to capture HVT's alive._

 _The mission maker can define hostage units, the framework will monitor the status of those units._